Western Eagles FC: Foundation

-With the conclusion of the Second World War, many Poles did not want to remain in or return to their homeland for various reasons and as such made the decision to emigrate to Australia and begin a new life for themselves and their families.
-They were ex-servicemen and women, displaced persons, etc.

-As Poles have done for countless generations, they began to form various organisations to uphold their old traditions and their identities, to alleviate their homesickness, finding solace with their own kind in a strange and at times inhospitable new land.
-Sport has always been a major enjoyment to Poles and as such a Polish Soccer Club was inevitable.

 The foundation meeting was held on 13 August 1950 at 93 Brighton Road, St Kilda.
 The Meeting was an initiative of Zdzislaw Zabuski, Boleslaw Mlewski, Jacek Wyszogrodzki and the Polish Association in Victoria.
 The first committee was elected on 27 August 1950 and consisted of Wladyslaw Kowalik – President, Wiktor Kwiatkowski – Hon.
 Secretary, Franek Skowronski – Treasurer, Kazimierz Zielinski – Team Manager, Boleslaw Mlewski – Coach, Mieczyslaw Terlikowski – Team Manager.
 The meeting decided that the club would be named Polonia Sports Club.